-Q. What do the people mostly do in their leisure time in your country?
+Q. What do the people mostly do during their leisure time in your country?

-A. We have a large country with a large population from different ethnicities and cultures.
+A. We have a big country with a large population of different religions, traditions and cultures.
 Their leisure activities thus vary to a great extent.
-Leisure activities among the city dwellers and villagers are not same also.
-But commonly people go outside for shopping, watch TV, read newspapers and books, meet friends, watch movies, travel to different tourists sports, take their children to amusement parks and museums, and eat dinners at their favourite restaurants when they have leisure time.
-Many people, however, play different sports and games in the morning and evening and also visit relatives and friends.
-Young generation mostly prefers to hang out with their friends and use the internet in their leisure time.
-There are some sports lovers as well who mostly play different outdoor sports in their leisure time.
+Besides, leisure activities among the city dwellers and villagers are not the same.
+But generally speaking, people go outside for shopping, watch TV, read newspapers and books, meet friends, watch movies, travel to different tourists sports, take their children to amusement parks and museums, and eat dinners at their favourite restaurants when they have leisure time.
+Many people, however, play different sports and games in the morning and evening.
+The youngsters mostly prefer to hang out with their friends and use the internet in their free time.

 Q. Do you think people will spend more time on leisure or working in the future?

-A. In terms of time, working hours would be far more than the time spent in leisure activities in the future.
+A. In terms of time, working hours would be, without any doubt, far greater than the time spent on leisure activities in the future.
 The daily working hours in many professions is increasing and it will rise even more in the future.
-But people will be more conscious about the importance of having thoughtful and pleasant leisure activities in the future as well.
+But people will be more curious and interested in having thoughtful and pleasant leisure activities in the future as well.

 Q. It is often said that people's life has become more stressful.
 Why is so?

-A. Thank you very much for this question.
-Yes, often it is said that life is becoming stressful and the statement is true.
-Life was simple in past.
-People had fewer needs and they could enjoy the company of their family and friends.
-They wanted to enjoy the life to the fullest extent.
-With the passage of time, we have moved into the modern world and our needs and expectations are increasing gradually.
-We cannot be satisfied with what we have and want more.
-The hunger for more and more is basically liable to create a sense of discomfort among us.
-So, we work more than usual hours.
-We take unnecessary stress to earn more and have a life where the money will be plenty.
+With the passage of time, we have moved into the modern world and our needs and expectations are increasing rapidly.
+We aren't satisfied with what we have and we always want more.
+So, we work for longer hours and take unnecessary stress to earn more and have more.
 Finally, we start feeling discomfort, and the stress grabs us.
-And this becomes a cycle we cannot break and it continues.
+And this becomes a cycle we cannot break out from.
 Thereby, we cannot enjoy life and become even more stressed.

 Q. What proper planning a traveller should do before visiting a new city or country?

-A. Well, travelling is fun indeed.
-But the fun could be extended if a traveller does some home works before starting the trip.
-First of all, a traveller should collect the local map he is willing to travel to know about the surrounding and interesting locations.
-Arranging for local currency is the other important task.
-Often travellers fall in trouble with currency exchange and it is wise to exchange currency before commencing.
-Further, if possible, they should also arrange for a guided tour which would be beneficial for them to know everything about the locality.
-And the other most important thing is to let others know about the trip or where they are travelling.
+A. Well, travelling is fun and exciting and this could be amplified if a traveller does the homework before starting the trip.
+First of all, a traveller should collect the map of the place and list down the interesting locations where she/he should visit.
+Arranging for local currency is another important task.
+Furthermore, if possible, they should arrange for a "guided tour" which would be beneficial for them to know everything about the locality.
+They should let others know about the trip or where they are travelling for safety reason.
 Such initiatives would be helpful to trace them back in case of emergencies.
-Doing some internet research to know about the people of the destination and their customs is also recommended.
+Doing some internet research to know about the local customs, weather conditions and transportation types are also recommended.

 Q. Do you think people will travel more in the future?
 What will be they more interested to see and visit after 10 years?
 Why?